Duugu/Sku/index.md

 -------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------
 ## Changes in Sku r31.37
-- Added a new submenu Options > Options > Overview page sections to configurate what sections in what order are shown on the overview page (Shift + Down).
+- Added a new submenu Options > Options > Overview page sections to set up what sections in what order are shown on the overview page (Shift + Down).
 Get to the sections submenu, there are options to move each section up/down or hide/show.
 - Removed an overlooked debug output on login

 ## Changes in Sku r31.36